JACoW-org/docs-ECRIS/docs/InvitedOrals/SABsubmission.md

 In this first step of the [workflow for the *Submission of Proposals for Invited Oral Presentations*](intro.md#normal-ipac-workflow) the three committees create abstracts to be proposed to the SPC.

-## Login to the IPAC Indico event
+## Login to the ECRIS Indico event

-The usual URL for IPAC events is [https://indico.jacow.org/e/IPAC**XX**](https://indico.jacow.org/e/IPACXX) (e.g., [IPAC'23](https://indico.jacow.org/e/IPAC23), [IPAC'24](https://indico.jacow.org/e/IPAC24) etc.)
+The usual URL for ECRIS events is [https://indico.jacow.org/e/ECRIS**XX**](https://indico.jacow.org/e/ECRISXX) (e.g., [ECRIS'23](https://indico.jacow.org/e/ECRIS23), [ECRIS'24](https://indico.jacow.org/e/ECRIS24) etc.)

 **To login to this special JACoW Indico installation, please be sure to use your JACoW account from the [JACoW Central Repository](https://oraweb.cern.ch/pls/jacow/profile.html), which usually is *not* your email address.**

 From the Central Repository it is also possible to **reset your password** by clicking the "**Forgotten Password**" button.
-However, you must enter your **username name** to retrieve your password - *if you have lost your username as well, please contact the specific IPAC Scientific Secretariat for help*.
+However, you must enter your **username name** to retrieve your password - *if you have lost your username as well, please contact the specific ECRIS Scientific Secretariat for help*.

 ---

-**If you cannot login to the IPAC Indico event**, please try logging in the [JACoW Central Repository](https://oraweb.cern.ch/pls/jacow/profile.html) first.
+**If you cannot login to the ECRIS Indico event**, please try logging in the [JACoW Central Repository](https://oraweb.cern.ch/pls/jacow/profile.html) first.
 If this works succesfully, try logging in this Indico with the same username/password.
-In case this won't work, contact the Scientific Secretariat/Event Administrator (contacts are usually provided in the IPAC event pages).
+In case this won't work, contact the Scientific Secretariat/Event Administrator (contacts are usually provided in the ECRIS event pages).

 ---